-Alligator weed in Suisun Marsh: free-floating aquatic, and emergent floating-leaved mats

-Dispersal: The plant spreads asexually with floating shoot fragments drifting with water currents.
+Alligator weed in Suisun Marsh: free-floating aquatic and emergent floating-leaved mats Dispersal: The plant spreads asexually with floating shoot fragments drifting with water currents.
 No seed production has been observed.
 The hollow stems break very easily, and even very small stem fragments can float to new sites and establish a new patch.
-Be a good neighbor: It is important to avoid stem breakage and prevent water dispersal of fragments that can easily spread the invasion.

-Impacts: Alligator weed displaces open water habitat and desirable vegetation; degrades habitat and water quality; impedes water management, recreation, navigation; increases management costs.
+Being a good neighbor - it is important to avoid stem breakage and prevent water dispersal of fragments that can easily spread the invasion.
+Impacts: Alligator weed displaces open water habitat and desirable vegetation; degrades habitat and water quality; impedes water management, recreation, and navigation; and increases management costs.
 Management: Aquatic-labelled glyphosate seems to be the most common herbicide used on alligator weed.
-Integrated weed management has been more effective than single herbicide management approaches: herbicide application followed by mechanical removal using floating booms to trap fragments (successful in Australia and elsewhere); biological control (insect herbivory) coupled with herbicide follow-up is extremely effective in Florida and throughout warm southern states at great cost savings over herbicides alone.
-USDA-ARS is is seeking and evaluating insect agents tolerant of northern California climate.
-In NWR-managed seasonal wetlands, herbicide treatments of alligator weed and the response of desired native vegetation in the waterfowl habitat was assessed.
-Both Triclopyr amine and Imazapyr were effective at high rates of application in July; April applications were less effective.
-However, April applications of triclopyr were best for restoration of desired vegetation, while Imazapyr impeded succession and desirable vegetation (consistent with observations in California wetlands).

-Current Treatment Programs: Currently, there is a moratorium on CA Boating and Waterway's herbicide treatments for aquatic weeds in Suisun Bay and Suisun Marsh due to regulatory permits that limit target weeds, timing of applications and herbicides that can be used, and geographic scope.
-Permitted treatments of alligator weed are underway in the Delta using foliar spray applications of glyphosate with Agridex® surfactant administered from airboats or shallow draft motor boats.
+Integrated weed management has been more effective than single herbicide management approaches.
+Herbicide application followed by mechanical removal using floating booms to trap fragments has been successful in Australia.
+Biological control (insect herbivory) coupled with herbicide follow-up is extremely effective in Florida and throughout warm southern states at great cost savings over herbicides alone.
+USDA-ARS is seeking and evaluating insect agents tolerant of northern California climate.
+In NWR-managed seasonal wetlands, herbicide treatments of alligator weed and the response of desired native vegetation in waterfowl habitats was assessed.
+Both Triclopyr and Imazapyr were effective at high rates of application in July; April applications were less effective.
+However, April applications of Triclopyr were best for restoration of desired vegetation, while Imazapyr impeded succession of desirable vegetation which was consistent with observations in California wetlands.
+Current Treatment Programs: Currently, there is a moratorium on Boating and Waterway's herbicide treatments for aquatic weeds in Suisun Bay and Suisun Marsh due to regulatory permits that limit target weeds, timing of applications and herbicides that can be used, and geographic scope.
+Permitted treatments of alligator weed are underway in the Delta using foliar spray applications of Glyphosate with Agridex® surfactant administered from airboats or shallow draft motor boats.
 A pilot-scale field study was initiated in 2019 to evaluate efficacy of a Glyphosate-Imazamox-Competitor® surfactant mix (not currently permitted for operational use) as a potential improvement for control of alligator weed, and results will inform the biological assessment and permitting for resumed treatment of aquatic weeds in Suisun Bay and waterways of Suisun Marsh.
-This state management program is limited to treatments in public waterways, but future treatments can hopefully reduce dispersal of alligator weed and inform SRCD of new infestations.
-Don't worry, no alligators have been spotted in Suisun Marsh, only alligator weed!
+This state management program is limited to treatments in public waterways, but future treatments can hopefully reduce dispersal of alligator weed into managed wetlands.
+Within wetland treatments should be coordinated with SRCD.
+Please watch for alligator weed and inform SRCD of new infestations.
+Don't worry, no alligators have been spotted in Suisun Marsh yet, only alligator weed!